iptv-ch/iptv-ch.github.io/README.md

 Many of the channels available on [Swisscom TV](https://www.swisscom.ch/en/residential/internet-television-fixednetwork/swisscom-tv.html).<br>
 This will only work on your home network if Swisscom is your broadband provider.<br>
 This file only lists the SD channels.<br>
-EPG information from http://epg.clientportal.link and http://allfrtv.ga/xmltv.php are included.<br>
+EPG information from https://xmltv.ch/ is included.<br>
 [More information](https://www.regardtv.net/t6105-flux-iptv-swisscom).